Deepak Vasant Kesarkar

 Deepak Vasant Kesarkar is a member of the 14th Maharashtra Legislative Assembly.
-He is the Cabinet Minister for Ministry of Education and Ministry of Marathi Language.
+He is a former Cabinet Minister for Ministry of Education and Ministry of Marathi Language.
 He represents the Sawantwadi Assembly Constituency.
 He belongs to Shivsena.
-He was appointed Maharashtra's minister of state for Finance, Rural Development in December, 2014.
+He was appointed Maharashtra's minister of state for Finance, Rural Development in December 2014.
 He is also guardian minister of Sindhudurg district.